Howardkhh/MVATeam1/README.md

 # E.g.:
 bash inference_private_parallel.sh 4
 ```
 **Note:** There is another bash script called `inference_private.sh`, which is a serial version that produces the same output.
-However, we strongly recommand using the parallel version due to the extended inference time of our model.
+However, we strongly recommand using the parallel version due to the extended inference time of our models.

 This script automatically inferences with all of our models and runs the ensemble process.
-It would save the final predictions to `results.json` and zip it to `results_team1.zip`.
+Upon completion, the final predictions are saved as `results.json` and zipped into `results_team1.zip`.

 ### **The final results to be evaluated is the file `results_team1.zip` under the `MVATeam1` folder!**